 Our program offers multiple levels of care for outpatient services, including DUII treatment services.
 This client-centered approach helps people to develop and support a culture and community of recovery through the following services:

-- Relapse Prevention group
+- Relapse Prevention Group

-- On-site recovery support groups
+- On-site recovery support meetings

 - One-on-One addictions therapy